Holography of geodesic flows, harmonizing metrics, and billiards' dynamics: On the -harmonizing metrics and the associated minimal foliations

-Any closed and co-closed nonsingular 1-form $\a$ on a compact Riemannian $(n+1)$-manifold $X$ produces a beautiful geometric structure: a pair of mutually orthogonal foliations $\mathcal F_\a$ and $\mathcal G_\a$ of dimensions 1 and $n$, respectively, both of which are \emph{minimal} \cite{K6}, \cite{Su}, provided that $\a$ has the following global property:
+Any closed and co-closed nonsingular 1-form $\a$ on a compact Riemannian $(n+1)$-manifold $X$ produces a beautiful geometric structure: a pair of mutually orthogonal foliations $\mathcal F_\a$ and $\mathcal G_\a$ of dimensions 1 and $n$, respectively, both of which are {\sf minimal} \cite{K6}, \cite{Su}, provided that the form $\a$ has the following global property:

-{\bf Calabi's Condition (\cite{Ca}):} \textsf{Through each point $x \in X$, there exists a smooth path $\g$ such that either $\g$ is a loop, or a segment with its ends residing in $\d X$, and}
+$\bullet$ {\bf The Calabi Condition \cite{Ca}:} \textsf{Through each point $x \in X$, there exists a smooth path $\g$ such that either $\g$ is a loop or a segment, with its ends residing in $\d X$, and}

-If a closed $1$-form $\a$ satisfies (\ref{Calabi}), it is called {\sf transitive}.
-In fact, \cite{Ca} studied closed $1$-forms $\a$ that may have Morse type singularities (different from extrema) and are transitive.
-He proves that such transitive $\a$ is {\sf intrinsically harmonic}, i.e., there exists a Riemannian metric $g$ so that $\a$ is also co-closed.
-In fact, the transitivity of $\a$ is also necessary for its intrinsic harmonicity.
+If a closed $1$-form $\a$ satisfies (\ref{Calabi}), it is called {\sf transitive} \cite{Ca}.
+In fact, in \cite{Ca}, Calabi studied closed $1$-forms $\a$ that may have Morse type singularities (different from extrema) and are transitive.
+He proves that such transitive $\a$ is {\sf intrinsically harmonic}, i.e., there exists a Riemannian metric $g$ so that $\a$ is also co-closed in $g$.
+Moreover, the transitivity of $\a$ is also necessary for its intrinsic harmonicity.

-Throughout this paper, we embed properly a given compact $(n+1)$-dimensional manifold $X$ into an open manifold $\hat X$ (when $X$ is closed, $\hat X = X$) and extend $v$ to a non-vanishing vector field $\hat v$; we treat $(\hat X, \hat v)$ as a ``germ" surrounding $(X, v)$.
+Throughout this paper, we embed properly a given compact $(n+1)$-dimensional manifold $X$ into an open manifold $\hat X$ (when $X$ is closed, $\hat X = X$) and extend $v$ to a non-vanishing vector field $\hat v$.
+We treat $(\hat X, \hat v)$ as a ``germ" surrounding $(X, v)$.